yasir2000/openwrt-oldwiki-md/AR7Port.rst

 == IRC ==

-There is a specifically targeted #ar7 irc channel complementary to #openwrt on Freenet where those devoted to hacking ar7 based routers go to hang out.
+There is a specifically targeted #ar7 irc channel complementary to #openwrt on Freenode where those devoted to hacking ar7 based routers go to hang out.

 = Other stuff =
 == Model-specific information ==